 No Transaction Fees – Hassle Free IRA Investing

-With a Self-Directed Roth IRA structure, you will have the power to act quickly on a potential investment opportunity.
-When you find an investment that you want to make with your IRA funds, as manager of the LLC, simply write a check or wire the funds straight from your Self-Directed Roth IRA LLC bank account to make the investment.
+You have more power with a Self-Directed Roth IRA structure.
+This makes IRA investing hassle free.
+You can now act quickly on any investment opportunity that presents itself to you.
+Just write a check or wire the funds from your Self-Directed Roth IRA LLC bank account to make any investment.

 A Self-Directed Roth IRA LLC structure will help you save a significant amount of money on custodian fees.
 With a Self-Directed Roth IRA LLC, you no longer have to pay excessive custodian fees based on account value and transaction fees.
-Instead, your Roth IRA funds will be transferred tax-free via a passive custodian to a new LLC bank account where you, as manager of the LLC, can make investments, such as real estate tax-free and without custodian consent.
+Instead, a passive custodian transfers your Roth IRA funds where you can make investments.
+This is completely tax free.

 Why Work With the IRA Financial Group?

-The IRA Financial Group was founded by a group of top law firm tax and ERISA lawyers who have worked at some of the largest law firms in the United States, such as White & Case LLP, Dewey & LeBoeuf LLP, and Thelen LLP.
-Over the years, we have helped thousands of clients establish IRS compliant Self-Directed IRA LLC solutions.
-With our work experience at some of the largest law firms in the country, our retirement tax professionals’ tax and IRA knowledge in this area is unmatched.
+The IRA Financial Group was founded by a group of top law firm tax and ERISA lawyers.
+We have experience working with some of the largest law firms in the USA, including Case LLP, Dewey & LeBoeuf LLP.
+Throughout the years, our team has helped thousands of clients establish IRS compliant Self-Directed IRA LLC solutions.
+Our experience and knowledge makes us a wise choice for your financial needs.
+Contact us today to learn more about our services.

 To take a distribution from a Self-Directed Roth IRA LLC, funds must go to the IRA custodian and not from the LLC.